I know it may sound crazy, but there is a new cookbook out called Betty Goes Vegan.

 “I need to find a restaurant that you can eat at.”

 I think hearing that a vegan is coming to your house is scary to some people.
 I remember the first time my fitness trainer, Ikumi, came to my house (she’s vegan).
 I thought she was a little eccentric, not eating meat, dairy, or any animal products.
 I was actually a little put off.
 But I didn’t understand how healthy and doable the lifestyle is.
 So now I tell my friends, “Don’t worry about me.
 Any kind of salad, veggies, nuts or fruits will work for me.”
-I usually grab a snack before I leave my house, so I am not hungry when I arrive for a meal.
+I usually grab a snack before I leave my house, so I am not hungry when I arrive for a meal.“Do you get enough protein?“

 Since I don’t eat soy products (food allergy), it was difficult for me to get enough protein for my body.
 That’s why I added back an occasional egg white omelet or wild fish (I prefer to eat wild fish rather than farmed fish when possible.
 Learn more here.)
 But some vegans can get plenty of protein from nuts, tofu and other soy products.